Apiquet/DepthEstimationAnd3dMapping/README.md

 It can be embedded in a robot to map its environment in a 3D simulation view.

-The project is described [here](https://apiquet.com/2021/04/09/depth-estimation-and-3d-mapping/)
+The project is described [here](https://apiquet.com/2021/04/09/depth-estimation-and-3d-mapping/).

+The code is embedded on a Jetson Nano connected to an Arduino Nano which sends the gyroscope data by serial connection.